 The mountain top mansions still exist and are some of the most expensive properties in the world (some reaching $800 million), home now to the modern day Tai-pan, who prefer the Hong Kong side as it has it all.
 Visitors on a whistle stop tour may not need to cross the harbour at all.

 Chances are visitors staying on the Kowloon side will make their way over to the Hong Kong side.
 Staying on Kowloon involves utilising the MTR a little more frequently to access attractions on Hong Kong island.
 At times, Kowloon based visitors will have to change lines to reach a destination.
 A slight inconvenience as the Hong Kong MTR is one of the most efficient in the world and taxis as well as busses and crisscross the island frequently.

 Kowloon would be far less charming if it weren’t for the harbour front views.
 It’s appeal lies in the markets, busy city streets, authentic restaurants and relaxed local vibes.

 What takes away from Kowloon’s charm is the sprawl of seemingly never ending residential towers, which begins from Kowloon and creeps towards the New Territories.
 Though there are green spaces like Kings Park or Kowloon Park with it’s own resident flamingoes, most of the parks are concreted or offer small patches of lawn.

-Where to stay in Hong Kong or Kowloon?
+Where to stay in Hong Kong or Kowloon with family?